 Resilient hyaluronic acid is the latest advance in dermal filler science.
 They take all the great aspects of hyaluronic acid — naturally occurring substance in the human body; binds with nearby water molecules when injected; hydrates, plumps, and firms the skin — and they improve upon them.
 These fillers are designed for the dynamics of our facial movements, so the volume they provide looks more natural and adapts to movement without breaking down as quickly.

 There are currently three available Teoxane RHA dermal fillers, RHA 2, RHA 3, and RHA 4.
 These fillers all received FDA approval in late 2017.
-Since then, Dr. Beaty has been researching these fillers and has recently added them for our patients from Atlanta and the surrounding areas.

 What areas are RHA Teoxane Fillers meant to treat?